cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 Alternatively if the data appear unlikely given our standard model-based observation model, but we do not have a corresponding new physics scenario for which the data appear likely, it may just be that we've mismodelled some aspect of the detector.

 To find new physics, we would like to show that we can reject the standard model, while simultaneously *not* rejecting a model with a hypothetical new particle.
-In that case we gain confidence in our hypothetical new particle, and we are more confident that we have not simply mismodelled some uniteresting parameter.
+In that case we gain confidence in our hypothetical new particle, and we are more confident that we have not simply mismodelled some other, less interesting aspect of the experiment.

 Incorporating alternative models in the statistical testing framework described here can either be done by including them in the definition of the test statistic, or by altering the steps above to include steps based on the alternative model.